-On the 122nd birth anniversary of Subhash Chandra Bose, India celebrates the life of one of it’s most heroic leaders.
+On the January 23, India celebrates the life of one of it’s most heroic leaders – Netaji Subhash Chandra Bose.

 Bose has been known for his bravery, optimism and conviction .
 His infectious spirit won hearts then, and continue to do so, even now.
-Today, as a new museum dedicated to his life was inaugurated today at Red Fort, Delhi as a tribute.
+In 2019, a new museum dedicated to his life was inaugurated at the Red Fort, Delhi as a tribute to his extraordinary contribution to India’s freedom.
 But this is not the first such museum that has attempted to honour Netaji.

-These 6 Museums across India tell the story of Netaji Subhash Chandra Bose’s Life:
+These 6 Museums across India tell the story of Netaji Subhash Chandra Bose and his inspiring life:

 Netaji Birthplace Museum